Chicken Tortilla Soup in a Slow Cooker

 Close up of a bowl of soup topped with tortilla strips

-What is the Difference Between Enchilada Soup and Tortilla Soup
+What Is the Difference Between Enchilada Soup and Tortilla Soup?

-How Can I Thicken Chicken Tortilla Soup
+How Long Does Chicken Tortilla Soup Keep?

 Slow Cooker Soup with Tortillas, Cheese and Chicken

-Slow Cooker Chicken Tortilla Soup
+Chicken Tortilla Soup in a Slow Cooker

 Yield: serves 6